 - AG ¶ 17 provides conditions that could mitigate security concerns.
 The following are potentially applicable: - (a) the individual made prompt, good-faith efforts to correct the omission, concealment, or falsification before being confronted with the facts; - (b) the refusal or failure to cooperate, omission, or concealment was caused or significantly contributed to by improper or inadequate advice of authorized personnel or legal counsel advising or instructing the individual specifically concerning the security clearance process.
-Upon being made aware of the requirement to cooperate or provide the information, the individual cooperated fully and truthfully; - (c) the offense is so minor, or so much time has passed, or the behavior is so infrequent, or it happened under such unique circumstances that it is unlikely to recur and does not cast doubt on the individual's reliability, trustworthiness, or good judgment; - (d) the individual has acknowledged the behavior and obtained counseling to change the behavior or taken other positive steps to alleviate the stressors, circumstances, or factors that caused untrustworthy, unreliable, or other inappropriate behavior, and such behavior is unlikely to recur; and - (e) the individual has taken positive steps to reduce or eliminate vulnerability to exploitation, manipulation, or duress.
+Upon being made aware of the requirement to cooperate or provide the information, the individual cooperated fully and truthfully;

+- (c) the offense is so minor, or so much time has passed, or the behavior is so infrequent, or it happened under such unique circumstances that it is unlikely to recur and does not cast doubt on the individual's reliability, trustworthiness, or good judgment; - (d) the individual has acknowledged the behavior and obtained counseling to change the behavior or taken other positive steps to alleviate the stressors, circumstances, or factors that caused untrustworthy, unreliable, or other inappropriate behavior, and such behavior is unlikely to recur; and - (e) the individual has taken positive steps to reduce or eliminate vulnerability to exploitation, manipulation, or duress.

 After considering the mitigating conditions outlined above in AG ¶ 17, none of them were established in this case.
-Applicant intentionally and deliberately attempted to conceal material information from the Government regarding the liens that were entered against him.
-He claims that his wife handles the finances and taxes and he does talk with her about these matters, and he did not know about them.
-This is unacceptable, especially since Applicant told the investigator that the liens had been paid.
+Applicant intentionally and deliberately attempted to conceal material information from the Government regarding his financial situation.
 Falsifying material information is a serious offense, and Applicant has done nothing to show that similar lapses in judgment are unlikely to recur.
 He has not provided sufficient evidence to meet his burden of proof with respect to his personal conduct.